samjulien/blog/_posts/2017-07-11-real-world-angular-series-part-5.markdown

 {% endraw %}
 {% endhighlight %}

-If the user has an existing RSVP, we'll display a new `.card-block` element containing a button to toggle the RSVP form in edit mode.
+If the user has an existing RSVP, we'll display a new `.card-body` element containing a button to toggle the RSVP form in edit mode.
 This form will be shown if the `showEditForm` property is `true`.
 It needs the `eventId` and user's `rsvp` data passed to it as inputs.
 It also will respond to a `(submitRsvp)` event that the form will emit, using the `onSubmitRsvp($event)` handler method we just created.

 If the user does not have an existing RSVP yet, they will be shown the form to create a response.
 In this case, the only data we need to pass is the event ID.
 We'll respond to the `(submitRsvp)` event the same way as above.